JordanMartinez/purescript-json-codecs/README.md

 # purescript-json-codecs

 A bidirectional and unidirectional value-based and runtime-configurable typeclass-based JSON codec library.
-Essentially, [`argonaut-codec`](https://pursuit.purescript.org/packages/purescript-argonaut-codecs) and [`codec-argonaut`](https://pursuit.purescript.org/packages/purescript-codec-argonaut) in one library with clear imports, flexible error types, error accumulation, and better performance (claim unproven but hopefully true).
+Essentially, [`argonaut-codec`](https://pursuit.purescript.org/packages/purescript-argonaut-codecs) and [`codec-argonaut`](https://pursuit.purescript.org/packages/purescript-codec-argonaut) in one library with clear imports, flexible error types, and error accumulation.

+Whether this is more performant than other options is still being clarified.
+See the [benchmarks](./bench).

 ## Design